 10) Consider sunset timing

 The hour leading up to sunset offers the absolute best lighting for outdoor photography.
 If beautiful outdoor lighting is important to you, make sure your ceremony is scheduled before sunset, leaving enough daylight for any post-ceremony portraits.
 Especially in the winter, sunset can be very early!
-For summer weddings when sunset is later, we love sneaking the bride and groom away from the reception for a few minutes of sunset photos if they’re up for it!
+For summer weddings when sunset is later, we love sneaking the couple away from the reception for a few minutes of sunset photos if they’re up for it!

 11) Are you having a reception exit?